Financial Aid

 Lewis & Clark Grants

-These grants are from institutional resources and are awarded to students based on demonstrated financial need and overall strength as applicants to the College.
+These grants are awarded to students based on demonstrated financial need and overall strength as applicants to the College.
 All students who apply and qualify for need-based aid are considered for this funding source.
-Funds are limited—you must file by the priority deadline to receive full consideration.
-These need-based grants are not guaranteed for additional years.
-Eligibility will be based on each succeeding year’s application for aid.
+Funds are limited—to receive full consideration, it is important to apply by the priority filing date.
+Renewal is contingent upon timely reapplication, continued demonstration of financial need, and satisfactory progress toward a degree.

 Merit-Based Scholarships

 Lewis & Clark’s merit-based awards recognize student achievement in a variety of fields.
 Recipients of these scholarships are selected without regard to income information.
 The amount of each scholarship varies.
-Students may not receive an amount more than full tuition from institutional sources, even if they are selected for more than one scholarship and/or a combination of Lewis & Clark’s need-based grants.
-Find out more about merit scholarships for incoming students.
+Find out more about merit-based scholarships for incoming students.

 Continuing students may be invited to apply for additional scholarships.